Gaviota Tunnel

-The Gaviota Tunnel (officially known as the Gaviota Gorge Tunnel) is a tunnel on U.S. Route 101 and California State Route 1 completed in 1953 in the center of Gaviota State Park, 33 mi northwest of Santa Barbara, California on the Gaviota Coast.
+The Gaviota Tunnel (officially known as the Gaviota Gorge Tunnel) is a tunnel on U.S. Route 101/State Route 1 (US 101/SR 1) completed in 1953 in the center of Gaviota State Park, 33 mi northwest of Santa Barbara, California, on the Gaviota Coast.
 It is 420 ft long and 17.5 ft tall.
 Only the northbound lanes of US 101 pass through it, as the southbound lanes descend from Gaviota Pass through a narrow canyon to the west of the tunnel.
 Because it is the only major route between the Santa Barbara County South Coast and the Santa Ynez Valley, bicycles are allowed through it.
-There is a rest area for both southbound and northbound lanes on the southern end of the tunnel, the southernmost one along U.S. Route 101.
+There is a rest area for both southbound and northbound lanes on the southern end of the tunnel, the southernmost one along US 101.

 There are frequent rockslides in the area, especially during and following rain.
 Some of the hillsides and road cuts are covered in netting to prevent erosion.
 There are also fences made of netting along the roadway to stop rocks that do fall.

-An alternate bypass to this section of US 101 between Santa Barbara and Los Olivos is provided by State Route 154 (SR 154) capped by the Cold Spring Canyon Arch Bridge near the summit of San Marcos Pass.
+An alternate bypass to this section of US 101 between Santa Barbara and Los Olivos is provided by SR 154 capped by the Cold Spring Canyon Arch Bridge near the summit of San Marcos Pass.
 SR 154 cuts directly between Santa Barbara and Los Olivos in a northwestern direction, whereas US 101 runs along the coast of the Pacific Ocean about 25 mi west before turning north passing through Buellton to meet up with SR 154 near Los Olivos.

 History

+Foxen story myth

-Gaviota Pass is registered as California Historical Landmark #248.
-On this site during the Mexican–American War on Christmas Day 1846, the Mexican Army waited to ambush the US forces of John C. Frémont.
-Fremont learned of their plans and instead crossed the San Marcos Pass to capture Santa Barbara.
+In 1937, Gaviota Pass was originally registered as California Historical Landmark #248.
+Reportedly on this site during the Mexican–American War on Christmas Day 1846, the Mexican Army waited to ambush the US forces of John C. Frémont.
+Frémont learned of their plans from Benjamin Foxen, owner of an adobe where Frémont's forces had set up camp.
+Foxen and his son then guided Frémont's forces over the San Marcos Pass to capture Santa Barbara.

+Although it perpetuated throughout the decades since, Santa Barbara historian Walker Tompkins argued that the "Foxen warning Fremont of the ambush" story was a myth.
+Doing research, including looking through the diaries of Frémont's soldiers, Tompkins stated that Frémont thought up the idea of crossing San Marcos Pass himself, as a way to sneak over the mountain to Santa Barbara.
+Furthermore, most of the Mexican Army were in Los Angeles, and Gaviota Pass's narrow crevasse combined with the recent storms and the flooding from the Gaviota Creek made it impassable for Frémont's forces anyway.
+While the diaries of Frémont's soldiers never mention Foxen, local historians still feel that the Foxens could have led Fremont troops over the San Marcos Pass.

+By 2022, the California Historical Landmark description was modified to remove any references to the Foxen story and instead "recognize the significance of Gaviota Pass as one of California’s historic mountain passes".